ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

 **ReactiveX doumentation:** [http://reactivex.io/documentation/operators/max.html](http://reactivex.io/documentation/operators/max.html)

-Emits the maximum value emitted by a source Observable.
-A Comparator can be specified that will be used to compare the elements emitted by the Observable.
+Emits the maximum value emitted by a source `Observable`.
+A `Comparator` can be specified that will be used to compare the elements emitted by the `Observable`.

 #### max example